abdza/portal/README.md

 # portal

-A portal engine developed using spring boot
+A portal engine developed using spring boot.
+Check out the documentation at: https://javaportal.readthedocs.io/en/latest/

 To-Do
 =====